PacificBiosciences/pbmm2/README.md

-    Undesired 5p--5p pairs        : xxx (xx%) <- Only with --isoseq Undesired 3p--3p pairs        : xxx (xx%) <- Only with --isoseq Undesired single side         : xxx (xx%) <- Only with --isoseq
+    Undesired 5p--5p pairs        : xxx (xx%) <- Only with --isoseq Undesired 3p--3p pairs        : xxx (xx%) <- Only with --isoseq Undesired single side         : xxx (xx%) <- Only with --isoseq Undesired no hit              : xxx (xx%) <- Only with --isoseq

     ZMWs for (B):
     With same barcode             : 162244 (92%)